SNOMED-Documents/snomed-editorial-guide/specimen.md

 The Fully Specified Name for Specimen concepts should include the term _specimen,_ not _sample_.
 This also applies to descriptions in other hierarchies in addition to the Specimen hierarchy.

 Because of the differentiation between specimen and sample in some domains (e.g. biobanking), an additional description using the word _sample_ should not be added to the specimen concept.

+Legacy concepts exist in SNOMED CT that contain both _specimen_ and _sample_ in descriptions.
+Those are being retained for historical purposes.

 ## Combined specimens and pooled specimens